2023 Best Linguistics & Literature Bachelor's Degree Schools in Virginia

 Read full report on Linguistics & Comparative Literature at George Mason University

-Christopher Newport University ranked #6 on this year’s Best Linguistics & Literature Bachelor’s Degree Schools in Virginia list.
-Located in the midsize city of Newport News, CNU is a public school with a small student population.
+Christopher Newport University came in at #6 in this year’s edition of the Best Linguistics & Literature Bachelor’s Degree Schools in Virginia ranking.
+Located in the city of Newport News, CNU is a public college with a small student population.

 Comparative Literature majors at UMW take out an average of $20,219 in student loans while working on their Bachelor's Degree.